- About PS&F

 - Education & Events

-With the recent turmoil in the financial markets, including challenges faced by various insurance companies, we are receiving a lot of questions about carrier stability and how their performance is being monitored by outside regulatory agencies.
-The AM Best Company was founded in 1899 and is the oldest and most widely recognized rating agency dedicated to the insurance industry.
-Within our industry AM Best is considered one of the main barometers of the financial strength for insurance companies and is inclusive of all lines of business.
+AM Best was founded in 1899 and is the oldest and most widely recognized rating agency dedicated to the insurance industry.
+AM Best is considered one of the most important barometers of the financial strength for insurance companies and monitors all lines of business.
 In addition to tracking the domestic insurance market, AM Best also monitors the status of many international carriers.

-The majority of insurance companies have an alphabetical rating of A- (Excellent) or better by AM Best.
-There are a few companies that fall within the B++ category, but still considered to be excellent by AM Best.
-A carrier with an alphabetical rating of B or less is considered by AM Best to be Vulnerable.
-E is the final category they offer and a carrier with that rating is under Regulatory Supervision.
-At Parker, Smith & Feek, Inc our minimum acceptable Best Rating is A- V.
+The majority of insurance companies have an alphabetical rating of A- (excellent) or better by AM Best.
+There are companies that fall within the B++ category but are still considered excellent by AM Best.
+A carrier with an alphabetical rating of B or less is considered to be vulnerable.
+E is the final category they offer and a carrier with that rating is under regulatory supervision.
+At Parker, Smith & Feek, our minimum acceptable Best Rating is A- VII.

-Business owners are asking themselves, how can we be confident the insurance company currently providing our insurance will continue to exist five years from now?
-This is difficult to predict, but knowing and understanding how the AM Best rating system works is a good indicator.
-You should be working with your Broker to determine the financially strong carriers available to your organization, then determining if they are the best fit.
-Ideally your broker is providing alternative options with multiple strong carriers so that you have choices.
+Business owners are asking themselves, how can we be confident that the insurance company currently providing our insurance will continue to exist five years from now?
+This is difficult to predict, but knowing and understanding how to read AM Best ratings is a good start.
+Your insurance broker can assist by obtaining quotes from insurance companies with strong AM Best ratings and outlooks.
+Ideally, your broker is providing alternate options with multiple strong carriers so that you have options.

-The second question that is asked is how much confidence we have in any regulatory agency at this point, given the current financial crisis.
-AM Best has worked hard to provide an independent evaluation of an insurance carriers operations and we still rely on their ratings.
+AM Best has worked hard to provide an independent evaluation of an insurance carrier’s operations and we still rely on their ratings.
 It is also important to use their ratings in conjunction with other rating agencies to determine the full picture.

-We also suggest that any contractors, subcontractors or vendors you are employing should be able to provide evidence of insurance through their broker using insurance companies with AM Best ratings of A – V or better.
-On their certificates they should identify the Best Rating next to the insurance companies name in the upper right hand corner of the certificate.
+We also suggest that any contractors, subcontractors, or vendors you are employing should be able to provide evidence of insurance through their broker using insurance companies with AM Best ratings of A- VII or better.
+On their certificates, they should identify the rating next to the insurance companies name in the upper right-hand corner of the certificate.

-Your vendors are ideally they are working with insurance companies whose ratings meet your individual requirements as recommended by your broker, and been reviewed by with your attorney and any other outside entities making specific AM Best requirements.
-In addition to your own insurance program it is important to make sure that those who are performing work on your behalf or entering your buildings for routine maintenance have carriers that are stable today and into the future.
+Your vendors are ideally working with insurance companies whose ratings meet your individual requirements as recommended by your broker, and have been reviewed by your attorney and any other outside entities setting specific AM Best rating requirements.
+In addition to your own insurance program, it is important to ensure that those who are performing work on your behalf or entering your buildings for routine maintenance have carriers that are stable today and into the future.
 If their carriers fail, then your insurance becomes primary for claims that might occur as a result of work they are performing on your behalf.

-One last item to keep in mind.
-When evaluating your carrier's AM Best rating, be sure you know your lenders minimum AM Best requirement and if your current or proposed carrier continues to meet those minimum requirements.
+One last item to keep in mind when evaluating your insurance companies AM Best rating is to be sure you know your lender’s minimum AM Best requirement and confirm that your current or proposed carrier continues to meet those minimum requirements.
 We recommend reviewing this annually with your broker.